All Episodes

 I wanted to hear from the former president, but honestly, I kind of wanted to subpoena the former president because I got to swear everybody in.

-And so I thought it'd be really cool to get 60 seconds with President Trump of me looking at him and being like, Do you solemnly swear?
+And so I thought it'd be really cool to get 60 seconds with President Trump of me looking at him and being like, do you solemnly swear?

-And me getting to swear him in.
+And me getting to swear him in?

-I just I kind of just thought that would be an awesome moment.
+I just, I kind of just thought that would be an awesome moment.

 There are indictments recommended, of course.

-Is it more than twelve people?
+Is it more than 12 people?

-Is it more than twenty people?
+Is it more than 20 people?

 I think if you look at the page numbers of the report, there's about six pages in the middle that got cut out.

-A laugh for spacing.
+Allow for spacing.

 It's not a short list.